 “To me, beauty is an attitude, you know?” she muses, her (expertly lined) eyes slightly widening.
 “When I see someone who is comfortable in their own skin and knows who they are, I think that’s gorgeous.
 I’ve seen so many people who on paper are ‘beautiful,’ and there’s just nothing behind the eyes—they’re totally insecure, and all of a sudden, the beauty doesn’t mean anything, and I don’t find them beautiful anymore.
 That beauty lasts about two seconds.”
 She pauses and smiles at me again, uncrossing her legs and unfurling even deeper into the couch.
 (Also confirmed: Kravitz’s beauty lasts much longer than two seconds.)

 In case it hasn’t been made painstakingly clear: Zoë Kravitz is undeniably, unequivocally cool.
 As the offspring of the Lisa Bonet and Lenny Kravitz, she seemed destined to be born into the club of the unperturbed and effortlessly glamorous.
-Her professional career has certainly followed the trajectory—she’s acted in both blockbuster movies as well as indie darlings, made her HBO debut as the (seemingly) serene Bonnie in the blowout show Big Little Lies, and just this year is starring in the much-awaited Harry Potter spinoff sequel Fantastic Beasts: The Crimes of Grindelwald, as well as the ’80s punk band film Viena and the Fantomes alongside Evan Rachel Wood and Dakota Fanning.
+Her professional career has certainly followed the trajectory—she’s acted in both blockbuster movies as well as indie darlings, made her HBO debut as the (seemingly) serene Bonnie in the blowout show Big Little Lies, and starred in the much-awaited Harry Potter spinoff sequel Fantastic Beasts: The Crimes of Grindelwald, as well as the ’80s punk band film Viena and the Fantomes alongside Evan Rachel Wood and Dakota Fanning.
 Oh, and she sings wistful songs on the side with her aforementioned band Lolawolf, named after her half-siblings.
 Like most members of the club of cool, Kravitz swears to me she had an awkward phase (“I was constantly struggling to figure out who I was”), believes that everything is best in moderation when it comes to diet (“I don’t believe in depriving yourself”), and considers the holy trifecta of water, exercise, and sleep the secret sauce to her supernaturally glowing skin.
 Though certainly genuine, none of these things is especially surprising.

 What is surprising is the way Kravitz pauses for a beat longer than you’d expect after each of my questions, weighing her answers thoughtfully.
 Also surprising is her frankness, especially in discussing vulnerability.
 “It definitely took me some bit of time as an adult and someone who was in the public eye to find myself,” she admits.
 “There’s a lot of pressure.
 Growing up, I’d go to events and think, Do I need to look like everyone else?”
-She credits her current glam team—makeup artist Nina Park, hairstylist Nikki Nelms, and stylist Andrew Mukamal—for helping her come into her own, openly gushing about them enthusiastically the same way most people gush about her.
+She credits her glam team—makeup artist Nina Park, hairstylist Nikki Nelms, and stylist Andrew Mukamal—for helping her come into her own, openly gushing about them enthusiastically the same way most people gush about her.
 Nowadays, Kravitz is a veritable beauty chameleon, debuting a peroxide buzz cut one day and dramatic negative-space eyeliner the next.
 But you get the impression her vacillating beauty isn’t the result of a person searching for her identity, but rather someone who’s already found and is thoroughly enjoying exploring and expressing its many facets.
 (That, and the fact that her bone structure practically guarantees lack of any beauty error.)

 When I ask about her broader influences, Kravitz is quick to praise the many people in her life for shaping her into the person she is today—namely, the women.
 “My mom had such an incredible group of women around her,” she says of her youth.
 “Seeing that kind of support and seeing how that changed her life, I think from an early age I knew that was something that was important to me.”
 Aside from her godmothers, Marisa Tomei and Bri Summers, Kravitz names her co-stars on the hit HBO show Big Little Lies as “amazing, amazing” women who have all influenced her life and become some of her “best friends in the world.”
 The more Kravitz talks about these individuals, the more she visibly lights up.
 This is not someone who downplays the role of those she surrounds herself with or holds back admiration to feign aloofness.